 Research Your Store’s Policy

 Each store has its own coupon policy.
 It is important to research your store’s policy before you go out on a couponing adventure. i typically shop at Publix, and their policy allows one coupon per item, even when the item is buy one get one free.
 So for example; if crackers are on sale buy one get one free, I will get two boxes.
 I am then able to use two coupons on that purchase.
 Each item is separate, even though one is free.
 This maximizes my savings.
 I am also able to use one manufacturer coupon and one store coupon per item.
-Manufacturers’ coupons are your typical coupons you would print or find in paper.
+Manufacturers’ coupons are the typical coupons you would print or find on the paper.
 Store coupons are put out by the retailer themselves.
 So if I had a store coupon for those same crackers mentioned earlier, I could use two of those as well.

 Following so far?
 Good!
 Now, I mentioned earlier that it was important to buy Sunday papers in increments of two.
 The aforementioned scenario is why.
-When items are buy one get one free, you will want two coupons.
+When items buy one get one free, you will want two coupons.